brahimoubalaout/brahimoubalaout/README.md

 ### 🚀 Embedded Systems Engineer & IoT Developer

-I am a **Master of Excellence student in Computer Engineering and Embedded Systems (IISE)** based in Agadir, Morocco.
+I am a **Master student in Computer Engineering and Embedded Systems (IISE)** based in Agadir, Morocco.

 I specialize in **Embedded Systems** and **IoT**, with a passion for bringing intelligence to edge devices.
 My work focuses on designing efficient hardware solutions, optimizing sensor networks, and developing real-time control systems for industrial applications.